Xôi Đậu Phộng Recipe

 For storing leftover sticky rice, place it in a container and refrigerate for up to a week or freeze it for up to 4 months.
 As for the remaining sesame and salt topping, you can store it in an airtight container at room temperature.

-Due to the nature of sticky rice, the dish will get harder and drier the longer you store them.
+Due to the nature of sticky rice, the dish will get harder and drier the longer you store it.
 So it’s best that you consume the rice as soon as possible and microwave it for about 1 minute before serving.

 Start Your Day With This Vietnamese Delight